 Concerns often arise when we read news articles detailing problems that plague the quality of care in nursing homes and adult care facilities.
 For example, the Wilmington Star News published a troubling story about certain nursing homes that were fined by the State of North Carolina for a “variety of infractions that put residents at risk of injury or even death.”

 Many nursing homes provide a good quality of care for patients.
 Unfortunately, some facilities are poorly operated, thereby resulting in the needless injury and death of significant numbers of patients each year due to nursing home abuse and negligence.

 What’s Causing These Problems?

 North Carolina Health News reports that a study conducted by Medicare’s inspector general reveals that one in three patients in a skilled nursing facility will suffer injury or death from medical errors made in the course of the patient’s treatment at the facility.
 During a one-month period scrutinized by the inspector general, 22,000 patients were injured and more than 1,500 died as a result of medical errors.
-The report found that the deaths and injuries were typically due to substandard treatment, inadequate monitoring, and delays or failure to provide necessary care.
+The report found that the deaths and injuries were typically due to substandard treatment, inadequate monitoring, and delays or failure to provide the necessary care.